Ángel Guzmán: Chicago Cubs

 Guzmán started the 2007 season with the Cubs in the bullpen, but was sent down to the minors to gain more innings of work due to a crowded staff.
 He gained an opportunity when the Cubs fifth starter Wade Miller was injured on April 22.
 Since the Cubs had several off-dates in their schedule, Guzmán had the opportunity for a few additional starts, but did not impress the Cubs manager Lou Piniella by pitching poorly at the Triple-A level.

 Guzmán took advantage of the opportunity by giving up only one run in five innings of work against the Washington Nationals.
 While he did not gain the win in the Cubs 4–3 victory, it did impress Piniella.

 Piniella stuck with Guzmán for three starts before targeting him as a future setup man or closer.

 Guzmán was replaced by Sean Marshall as the fifth starter on May 22.
 On the 18th of April 2009, Guzmán earned his first career win against the St. Louis Cardinals in an 11-inning Cubs victory.

 During early spring training in 2010, Guzmán suffered significant ligament tears in the front bottom of his right (throwing) shoulder.
 The injury was thought to be career-threatening.
 On March 18, after consulting with Dr. James Andrews, Guzman had surgery on his shoulder, and missed the entire season.
 After the season, the Cubs outrighted Guzmán from the 40 man roster and signed him to a minor league contract with an invitation to spring training.
 He returned in 2011 to make 17 starts for the A class Daytona Cubs.

 Los Angeles Dodgers

 Guzmán became a free agent after the season and signed a minor league contract with the Los Angeles Dodgers on December 13, 2011.
 He also received an invitation to spring training.
 Guzmán was suspended by MLB for the first 50 games of the 2012 season due to his second violation of Minor league drug prevention program.
 He was activated off the suspended list on June 12 and assigned to the Triple-A Albuquerque Isotopes.
 Guzmán pitched in 23 games for the Isotopes and was 2–1 with a 4.43 ERA in 22 1/3 innings of work.

+Coaching Career

+Chicago Cubs

 Guzmán was named pitching coach of the Venezuelan Summer League Cubs, the Venezuelan rookie-level affiliate of the Chicago Cubs.

+Toronto Blue Jays

+In 2026, Guzmán was named as a coach for the FCL Blue Jays the rookie-level affiliate of the Toronto Blue Jays.